onino-js/NEAT/documentation/neat-implementation.md

 As a specificity of the NEAT algorithm, we should perforom a speciation of the population before going through the steps of mutations and crossovers.
 Note that the Neat object should be initialized with one species containing all the population so that a first mutation step can be performed.
 For a given Genome to be speciated, the steps are:

 ```
-Method: Speciate a new Genome within the population
+Function: Speciate a new Genome within the population
 Parameters: A collection of Species and the Genome to speciate
 Returns: The species the Genome belongs to
 Steps:

     1. For Each species of the population, pick a random representant and build a representant array

     2. Compute the distance between the Genome and the first representant using equation 1

     3. If the distance is below a threshold (defined in configuration), put the Genome into the same Species than the representant.

     4. If not, repeat Step 2 with next representant of the representant array.

     5. At the end, if no existing species has been assigned to the Genome, create a new Species for that Genome.
 ```

 ### Fitness evaluation